robwschlegel/Intro_R_Workshop/docs/03-workflow.md

 The concept of file paths is either one that you are familiar with, or you've never heard of before.
 There tends to be little middle ground.
 Happily, RStudio allows us to circumvent this issue.
 We do this by using the `Intro_R_Workshop.Rproj` that you may find in the files downloaded for this workshop.
 If you have not already switched to the `Intro_R_Workshop.Rproj` as outlined in Chapter 2, click on the project button in the top right corner your RStudio window.
 Then navigate to where you saved `Intro_R_Workshop.Rproj` and select it.
 Notice that your RStudio has changed a bit and all of the objects you may have previously created in your environment have been removed and any tabs in the source editor pane have been closed.
 That is fine for now, but it may mean you need to re-open the `Day_1.R` script you just created.

 Once we have the working directory set, either by doing it manually with `setwd()` or by loading a project, R will now know where to look for the files we want to read.
-The function `read_csv()` is the most convenient way to read in statistical data.
-There are several other ways to read in data, but for the purposes of this Course, we'll stick to this one, for now.
+The function `read_csv()` is the most convenient way to read in raw data.
+There are several other ways to read in data, but for the purposes of this workshop we'll stick to this one, for now.
 To find out what it does, we will go to its help entry in the usual way (*i.e.* `?read_csv`).

 All R Help items are in the same format.
 A short *Description* (of what it does), *Usage*, *Arguments* (the different inputs it requires), *Details* (of what it does), *Value* (what it returns) and *Examples*.
 Arguments (the parameters that are passed to the function) are the lifeblood of any function, as this is how you provide information to R. You do not need to specify all arguments, as most have appropriate default values for your requirements, and others might not be needed for your particular case.

-There are many arguments that you can use to customise reading of your data, but most important are:

-1. `file`: the name of the data file to be read (this needs to include its path if it is not in your specified working directory); note that file names must be placed within quotation marks

-2. `header`: is a logical argument (`TRUE`/`FALSE`) that specifies whether R reads the first line of your file as the names of the variables it contains

-3. `quote`: By default, character strings can be quoted by either single ('...') or double ("...") quotes and usually do not need to be changed when exporting data as .csv from Excel.

 > **Data formats**
 R has pedantic requirements for naming variables.
 It is safest to not use spaces, special characters (*e.g.*, commas, semicolons, any of the shift characters above the numbers), or function names (*e.g.*, mean).
 One can use 'camelCase', such as `myFirstVariable`, or simply separate the 'parts' of the variable name using an underscore such as in `my_first_variable`.
 Always make sure to use meaningful names; eventually you will learn to find a balance between meaningfulness and something short that's easy enough to retype repeatedly (although R's ability to use tab completion helps with not having to type long names to often).